miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 | **Proactive Guidance**                  | No                                  | No                                 | No                                   | Yes                                    |
 | **Training and API Support**            | No                                  | No                                 | Yes                                  | Yes                                    |
 | **Access to Enterprise Concierge**      | No                                  | No                                 | No                                   | Yes                                    |

+- **AWS Trusted Advisor** is a service that provides real-time guidance to help you optimize your AWS infrastructure, improve security and performance, reduce costs, and monitor service limits.
+It offers best practices and checks across five categories:
+- Cost Optimization
+- Performance
+- Security
+- Fault Tolerance
+- Service Limits

 [Back to the top](#table-of-contents)